Crochet Mini Granny Hexagon Stocking Pattern

 - Scissors

-- Measuring Tape
+- Measuring tape

-Pattern Notes:
+Pattern Notes

 - To make your stocking larger, work more rounds of the hexagon pattern before seaming.

-Mini Granny Hexagon Stocking Pattern:
+Mini Granny Hexagon Stocking Pattern

-The Granny Hexagon:
+The Granny Hexagon

-- Chain 4 and join into the furthest chain from the hook with a slip stitch to create a ring.
+- Chain 4 and join the furthest chain from the hook with a slip stitch to create a ring.

-Hanging Loop, Seaming, & Finishing:
+Hanging Loop, Seaming, & Finishing

 - Chain 8 for the hanging loop.